-Comparing to FY2012 when the Bioenergy Plant came online, we have seen an 11% decrease in purchased heat, roughly 13,000 GJ.
-This is closer inline to expected savings of 9,000 GJ from completed heat reduction projects such as Continuous Optimization, low-flow showerheads in the Residences, and the Power Plant air handler controls upgrade.
+Comparing to FY2012 when the Bioenergy Plant came online, we have seen an 14% decrease in purchased heat, roughly 17,000 GJ.
+This is nearly twice the expected savings of 9,000 GJ from completed heat reduction projects such as Continuous Optimization, low-flow showerheads in the Residences, and the Power Plant air handler controls upgrade.
 Similarly, the submeter heat data from the buildings on the Prince George Campus show a 23% reduction in heating since they were installed in 2012.

-Since the commissioning of the Bioenergy Plant, UNBC has cut heating costs by \$1.9 million.
-The hog fuel used by the Bioenergy Plant is roughly half of the cost of the equivalent amount of natural gas.
-In addition, UNBC started purchasing natural gas at the market price for its two largest accounts in FY2015, which has lowered natural gas costs by \$55,000 to date.
+Since the commissioning of the Bioenergy Plant, UNBC has cut heating costs by \$2.1 million.
+The hog fuel used by the Bioenergy Plant is roughly half the cost of the equivalent amount of natural gas.
+In addition, UNBC started purchasing natural gas at the market price for its two largest accounts in FY2015, which has lowered natural gas costs by \$98,000 to date.